 The incision may be closed with dissolvable sutures.
 Sometimes, a graft of man-made (synthetic) skin may be used instead to temporarily cover the area where the lesion was removed.
-This graft will be sewn in with dissolvable sutures and will fall out on its own in 1 to 2 weeks.
+This graft will be sewn in with dissolvable sutures and will fall out on its own in a few weeks.

 Hard palate and upper gums

-The extent of surgery will depend on the size and depth of the lesion.
+The extent of surgery will depend on the size of the lesion and how deep it is.
 Small lesions that are on the surface (superficial tumors) will be removed and left open without sutures.
 New tissue will grow over and heal the opening.

 Floor of the mouth

-The extent of surgery depends on the size and depth of the lesion.
-Small lesions that are on the surface will be removed and left open without sutures.
+The extent of surgery depends on the size of the lesion and how deep it is.
+Small lesions on the surface will be removed and left open without sutures.
 New tissue will grow over and heal the area.

 Larger lesions will be removed and covered with a graft of skin or synthetic skin.
 If a skin graft is used, it will be covered with gauze that’s sutured to hold it in place.
 The gauze will be removed after 5 to 7 days.
-If synthetic skin is used, it will be sewn in with dissolvable sutures and will fall out on its own in 1 to 2 weeks.
+If synthetic skin is used, it will be sewn in with dissolvable sutures and will fall out on its own in a few weeks.

 Lining of the cheek

 The lesion will be removed.
 The incision will be closed using a graft of skin or synthetic skin.
 If a skin graft is used, it will be covered with gauze that’s sutured to hold it in place.
 The gauze will be removed after 5 to 7 days.
-If synthetic skin is used, it will be sewn in with dissolvable sutures and will fall out on its own in 1 to 2 weeks.
+If synthetic skin is used, it will be sewn in with dissolvable sutures and will fall out on its own in a few weeks.

 Lower gums and area behind your wisdom teeth in your lower jaw

 The lesion will be removed.
-Depending on how deep the lesion is, a small slice of your underlying jaw bone (mandible) may also be removed.
+Depending on how deep the lesion is, your doctor may also remove a small slice of your underlying jaw bone (mandible).
 A surgery to remove a small part of your mandible is called a marginal mandibulectomy.

-If you don’t need a feeding tube, you can drink liquids right after your surgery.
-Many people can start eating pureed foods the day after their surgery.
-You can begin to eat soft foods when your doctor gives you permission and you’re able to.
+You can drink liquids right after your surgery.
+Your doctor will let you know when it’s okay for you to start eating pureed foods.
+You can begin to eat soft foods when your doctor tells you it’s okay and you can tolerate them.

-Review the resource Eating Guide for Pureed and Mechanical Soft Diets for suggestions on what to eat.
-You can search for it on www.mskcc.org/pe or ask your nurse.
+Review the resource Eating Guide for Puréed and Mechanical Soft Diets for suggestions on what to eat..
 You can also drink liquid supplements that are high in protein and calories.
 Examples are Ensure®, Boost®, and Carnation Instant Breakfast®.
-Don’t eat regular foods until your doctor says it’s okay.
+Don’t eat regular, solid foods until your doctor says it’s okay.

 If you had surgery of the lining of your mouth or lower gums, you will need to chew on the opposite side of your mouth until you return for your first doctor’s visit.